stefanino-ch/lepg-py/README.md

 Execute (double click) the file lepg.

+### Installation - Mac
+In the folder distribution/dist-osx you will find a zip file.

+Download this file.

+Unzip it.

+Execute (double click) the file lepg.

+**BE AWARE:** Until now we have not found any way to provide an "all in one and ready to use" package of pre- and processor.
+(Every help here is really appreciated.)<br>
+In the folder processors you will find a script named "lepPrepare.command".
+If execute this script all files needed to compile pre- and processor will be downloaded.
+Afterwards the compilation will be started.
+You should be able to use lepg and lep on a Mac, it's just one step more you must do.

 ## Deutsch
 ### Installation - Windows
 Im Ordner distribution/dist-W64 findest du eine .zip Datei.